-(Back row left to right) Dr Nathan Kershaw – Anaesthetist, Jill Hansen – Dunstan Hospital Nurse, Karenza Heath – MH Clinical Nurse Leader and Chris Heath – MH Anaesthetic Technician.
-(Front row, middle) Ella Jones.
+(Back row left to right) Doctor Nathan Kershaw, anaesthetist; Jill Hansen, Dunstan Hospital nurse; Karenza Heath, clinical nurse leader, Mobile Health; and Chris Heath, anaesthetic technician, Mobile Health (Front row, middle) Ella Jones.

-The Mobile Surgical Unit has been visiting Dunstan Hospital more than 150 times since 2002 and has treated 1,113 patients during that time.
+The Mobile Surgical Unit – Te Waka Hauora has been visiting Dunstan Hospital more than 150 times since 2002 and has treated 1,113 patients during that time.
 One of the most recent surgeries to take place was a dental procedure on eight-year-old Ella Jones back in August.
 Her mother, Dana, praised the surgical team and emphasised that the experience from beginning to end was easy and enjoyable; and said she received good communication through the entire patient journey.
-The team aboard the MSU at the time included Tim Mackay, Surgeon, Nathan Kershaw, Anaesthetist and Karenza Heath, Clinical Nurse Leader (CNL).
+The team aboard the surgical unit at the time included Tim Mackay, surgeon, Nathan Kershaw, anaesthetist and Karenza Heath, clinical nurse leader.

-“I would just like to add that the whole team who took care of my daughter Ella in the Mobile Surgical Unit (MSU) at Dunstan Hospital in Clyde were beyond incredible.”
+“I would just like to add that the whole team who took care of my daughter Ella in the surgical unit at Dunstan Hospital in Clyde were beyond incredible.”